Chicago Park District

-The Chicago Park District is one of the oldest and the largest park districts in the United States.
-As of 2016, there are over 600 parks included in the Chicago Park District as well as 27 beaches, 10 boat docking harbors, two botanic conservatories, a zoo, and 11 museums.
+The Chicago Park District is a municipal government agency of the City of Chicago.
+It is one of the oldest and the largest park districts in the United States.

+As of 2016, there are over 600 parks included in the Chicago Park District as well as 27 beaches, 10 boat docking harbors, two botanic conservatories, a zoo, 11 museums, and one stadium.
 The Chicago Park District also has more than over 230 field houses, 78 public pools, and dozens of sports and recreational facilities, with year-round programming.
+It also owns and operates the lakefront stadium, Soldier Field, which the Chicago Bears and Chicago Fire FC lease.
 The district is an independent taxing authority as defined by Illinois State Statute and is considered a separate (or "sister") agency of the City of Chicago.
-The district's headquarters are located in the Time-Life Building in the Streeterville neighborhood.
+The district's headquarters are located in the Brighton Park community area on the West Side of Chicago.

 Jurisdiction

-The Chicago Park District oversees more than 600 parks with over 8800 acre of municipal parkland as well as 27 beaches, 78 pools, 11 museums, two world-class conservatories, 16 historic lagoons and 10 bird and wildlife gardens that are found within the city limits.
-A number of these are tourist destinations, most notably Lincoln Park, Chicago's largest park which has over 20 million visitors each year, second only to Central Park in New York City.
-With 10 lakefront harbors located within a number of parks along the lakefront, the Chicago Park District is also the nation's largest municipal harbor system.
+The Chicago Park District oversees more than 600 parks with over 8800 acre of municipal parkland including their field houses, as well as 27 beaches, 78 pools, 11 museums, two world-class botanical conservatories, 16 historic lagoons and 10 bird and wildlife gardens that are found within the city limits.
+A number of these are tourist destinations, most notably Lincoln Park, Chicago's largest park which has over 20 million visitors each year, second only to Central Park in New York City in the United States.
+With 10 lakefront boat harbors located within a number of parks along the lakefront, the Chicago Park District is also the nation's largest municipal harbor system.

 A number of Chicago Park District parks are located in the vicinity of or even adjacent to a number of Chicago Public Schools.
 This design was done in order to make it easier for public school students and faculty to incorporate school assignments or physical activities into the learning experience.
 Additionally, a number of Chicago Public Library locations are sited within Chicago Park District facilities.

-The Chicago Park District is governed by a board of seven (7) non-salaried Commissioners who are appointed by the Mayor of the City of Chicago with the approval of the Chicago City Council.
+The Chicago Park District is governed by a board of seven non-salaried Commissioners who are appointed by the Mayor of the City of Chicago with the approval of the Chicago City Council.